 J. Thomas McCarthy Trustee Chair in Law and Political Science, University of Southern California, Gould School of Law

-A widely cited scholar, Professor Rasmussen is the author or co-author of dozens of articles published in some of the country's leading law journals, including the Supreme Court Review, the University of Pennsylvania Law Review, the Stanford Law Review, the Michigan Law Review and the Yale Law Journal.
+A widely cited scholar, Dean Rasmussen is the author or co-author of dozens of articles published in some of the country's leading law journals, including the Supreme Court Review, the University of Pennsylvania Law Review, the Stanford Law Review, the Michigan Law Review and the Yale Law Journal.
 He has played a role in shaping the jurisprudence in his field as the principal author of an amicus curiae brief on behalf of nine law professors in the 1999 U.S. Supreme Court case Bank of America v.
 203 North LaSalle Street Partnership; was the principal author of an amicus curiae brief on behalf of three law professors in Integrated Telecom Express, Inc., a 2004 case decided by the Third Circuit Court of Appeals; and was the principal author of an amicus curiae brief on behalf of seven law professors in Owens Corning, a 2005 case also decided by the Third Circuit Court of Appeals.
 He is a member of the American Law Institute.

 Ralph D. Sinsheimer

 Co-founder and Managing Director of The Solaris Group LLC

 Ralph D. Sinsheimer joined the Board in 2017 and is the Co-Founder and Managing Director of The Solaris Group LLC, a specialized global wealth strategy and asset management firm for ultra-high net-worth individuals, foundations and charitable programs, and institutional clients.
 He oversees Solaris’ institutional consulting and wealth management activities, including strategic and tactical asset allocation, manager selection and philanthropic services.